alphagov/govuk-prototype-kit-docs/docs/documentation/accessibility.md

 ### Preparation of this accessibility statement

 This statement was prepared on 5 November 2021.
-It was last reviewed on 20 April 2022.
+It was last reviewed on 6 September 2022.